Work With Us: Development Coordinator

 Job description/Purpose of role

-As the Academy heads towards its bi-centenary, this post-holder will manage the Development Strategy and be responsible for overall delivery of our development work.
+As we look forward to our bi-centenary, this post-holder will manage the Development Strategy and be responsible for overall delivery of our development work.
 The post-holder will take a key role in assisting us to achieve our aims for our 200th anniversary – enabling income, opportunity and collaboration in support of the work of the Academy.
 This role will lead the management of RSA fundraising programmes and activities, including Trust applications, sponsorship, general donations, online donations, regular giving, merchandise, in memoriam giving and legacies, and to increase income from these sources.
 The post-holder will explore and test new income streams to increase supporter engagement.

 Key tasks and responsibilities

 - Work with the Director and the Development Committee towards increasing income.

 - Make links with, and applications to, Trusts in order to develop opportunities for the Academy and its artist programmes.

 - Manage RSA’s fundraising programmes in order to maximise returns from existing donor base (Patrons, Corporate Members, RSA Friends)